Buchbaum/awesome-ai-quotes/README.md

 <strong id="edsger-dijkstra">[Edsger W. Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra)</strong> — computer scientist, programmer, software engineer, and science essayist.
 >“The question of whether a computer can think is no more interesting than the question of whether a submarine can swim.”

+<strong id="eliezer-yudkowsky">[Eliezer Yudkowsky](https://en.wikipedia.org/wiki/Eliezer_Yudkowsky)</strong> — AI researcher and writer on decision theory and ethics, popularizing ideas related to friendly AI.
+>“By far the greatest danger of Artificial Intelligence is that people conclude too early that they understand it.”

+>“The AI does not hate you, nor does it love you, but you are made out of atoms which it can use for something else.”

 <strong id="elon-musk">[Elon Musk](https://en.wikipedia.org/wiki/Elon_Musk)</strong> — business magnate and investor.
 >“I’m increasingly inclined to think that there should be some regulatory oversight, maybe at the national and international level, just to make sure that we don’t do something very foolish.
 I mean with artificial intelligence we’re summoning the demon.”